futurehomeno/fimp-api/README.md

 ```
 ### Virtual meter service

-The service allows devices with output binary switch service or thermostat service to report accumulated energy consumption in case they do not have their own electric measurement or metering service.
-Thank to this service delivered energy is calculated based on manually provided power of a device.
-A device shall calculate energy at every relay state change, mode change or at least every interval value - 30 minutes by default.
-When service is added on a device, service meter_elec is created. service to send measurements.
+This service enables a device to report accumulated consumption in case it does not have its own metering capabilities (eg. a relay with output binary switch service or thermostat).
+Thanks to the service accumulated consumption is calculated based on manually provided consumption in a unit of time (eg. watts, m3/h).
+A device shall calculate cumulated consumption at every state's change, mode change and at least every interval value - 30 minutes by default.
+When this service is added on a device, appropriate metering service is created (eg. meter_elec, meter_water) and a device starts to send measurements.

 #### Service names